 I discussed with a friend, I wanted to explain something, and I came up with this term, it expresses very well, what I wanted to explain.

-There are people, who are are physically not capable of handing over something which is not perfect.
-These people sometimes loose control of time.
-What they do is excellent, but it is possible that at some point everybody around looses patience. 🙂 These are good guys. 🙂
+There are people, who are physically not capable of handing over something which is not perfect.
+These people sometimes lose control of time.
+What they do is excellent, but it is possible that at some point everybody around loses patience. 🙂 These are good guys. 🙂

 Is there anything else in between?

 Lots of shades of grey.
 Somewhere, one of those greys is the relative perfection.

 This means that you re-define perfection.
 You just have to add one more parameter.
 Your perfection means the best what you can do with an unlimited timeline.
 Let’s try the same, with a limited timeline.
 Do the best you can, within a time-box.
 It is an interesting exercise.